Q: Can I designate my gift to benefit one or more of RRUW's affiliate agencies?

 Q: How many agencies does United Way fund?

-A: The answer is 46.
+A: RRUW funds 40+ affiliate agencies.
 But there’s a different way to look at this question.
-Rather than fund agencies per se, United Way funds a network of programs and initiatives which are working together to help individuals, families, and neighborhoods thrive.
+Rather than fund agencies, per se, United Way funds a network of programs and initiatives that are working together to help individuals, families, and communities thrive.

 Q: Has the economy affected how much money United Way gives to agencies?